Inpatient Hospice Care

 - Minor procedures to aid in the comfort of the patient, such as removing fluid from the belly area (paracentesis) or inserting a permanent drain or tube

-VITAS has multiple proprietary inpatient hospice units.
+VITAS has multiple inpatient hospice units and VITAS Suites.
 Some are freestanding buildings; others are located in a wing or floor of another facility.
-All VITAS inpatient hospice units are unique.
+All VITAS inpatient hospice units and VITAS Suites are unique.
 They are designed and decorated with hospice patients and their families in mind.
 They function as a home away from home for a hospice patient.
 The focus is on comfort and dignity, even when intensive care is necessary.

-VITAS inpatient hospice units are staffed by a VITAS inpatient team.
+VITAS inpatient hospice units and VITAS Suites are staffed by a VITAS inpatient team.
 A VITAS physician makes daily rounds.
-Nurses provide care, and integrated staff members—from social worker to chaplain to music therapist— see assigned patients.
+Nurses provide care, and integrated staff members—from social worker to chaplain to music therapist—see assigned patients.
 Families are included in our care.
 Staff get to know loved ones.
 They may help out-of-towners navigate the area or welcome the visit of a beloved pet.
 They enhance quality of life for patients and families.

-Our proprietary units offer amenities like family rooms, kitchens and children’s play areas.
+Our units offer amenities like family rooms, kitchens, and children’s play areas.
 There are places for quiet contemplation or prayer, and spaces that accommodate the needs of multiple generations.
 A cup of coffee and facilities to reheat a home-cooked meal are always available.

 Inpatient Care: One of the Four Levels of Care

-Whatever the surroundings, 24-hour inpatient care is one of the mandatory levels of hospice care, available when medically necessary.
+Whatever the surroundings, 24-hour inpatient care is one of the mandatory levels of hospice care, available when symptoms cannot be controlled per Medicare guidelines.
 Some patients may need the inpatient level of care to help them transition from hospitalized curative care to home hospice.
 Others receiving routine home care may have symptoms that become exacerbated.

-In either case, the patient usually receives inpatient care for a short period of time (3–5 days) until symptoms are under control, then returns home and the routine home level of hospice care.
+In either case, the patient usually receives inpatient care for a short period of time (3–5 days) until symptoms are under control, then returns home to the routine level of hospice care.

 VITAS offers four broad types, or levels, of care as defined by the Medicare hospice benefit: